Heather Mizeur: 2022 U.S. House of Representatives campaign

 In January 2021, Mizeur announced that she would run for the United States House of Representatives in Maryland's 1st congressional district, challenging incumbent U.S. Representative Andy Harris, citing the January 6 United States Capitol attack and Harris' involvement in refusing to certify the results of the 2020 United States presidential election.

 During the primary, Mizeur received endorsements from the entire Maryland House delegation (excluding Harris), most Democratic candidates for governor, U.S. Senator Chris Van Hollen, and Salisbury mayor Jacob R. Day.
 She also received backing from the Congressional LGBTQ+ Equality Caucus, LGBTQ Victory Fund, LPAC, Sierra Club, and EMILY's List.

 In December 2021, the Maryland General Assembly redrew Maryland's congressional districts to make Maryland's 1st congressional district more competitive for Democrats, an effort that Mizeur cheered on and invited supporters to testify in support of.
 Mizeur's opponents accused her of seeking to influence the redistricting process and opposed the newly drawn maps.

 Mizeur won the Democratic primary on July 19, 2022, defeating Democratic challenger R. David Harden with 68.8 percent of the vote.
 In the general election, Mizeur criticized Harris of refusing to debate her, noting that he had turned down multiple debate opportunities.
 Harris and Mizeur agreed to a televised debate moderated by Cecil TV, a community broadcasting outlet in Cecil County, and to attend a forum hosted by the Kent County chapter of the League of Women Voters.
 The debate was held on October 27.

 Mizeur was defeated by Harris in the general election, in which she received 43.1 percent of the vote to Harris' 54.4 percent.
 She conceded the election to Harris on the night of the election.

 Personal life

 Mizeur is openly lesbian, having come out to her parents during her sophomore year of college.
 She married her wife Deborah in 2005, at a time when same-sex marriages were not recognized by the state of Maryland.
 The couple made their vows official in California after it briefly made same-sex marriage legal in 2008.
 The couple lived in Takoma Park while Mizeur served in the Maryland House of Delegates, but later moved to Chestertown, where she owns a 34-acre herb farm, named "The Apotheosis of Washington" after the famous fresco that adorns the dome of the United States Capitol.
+Mizeur is Catholic.